-Child protection is set in the "Internet / Child Protection" menu.
+Child protection is set in the "Internet / Child Protection" menu of the FRITZ!Box.

 The "Child Protection" menu is available only if you have set up the Internet connection in the FRITZ!Box and established an Internet connection.
 The menu is not available if you have configured the FRITZ!Box as a DSL modem or IP client.